Abstract

 Identifier urn:xkdc:ds:nl.knmi::maq_observations_amsterdam/1.0/

 Lineage statement The source data in the SQL database originates from various sensors.
 We post-process and quality control the collected data using Python scripts before sending to the SQL database.
 Near real-time data is submitted every 10 minutes.
+The data is available at a temporal resolution of up to 20 seconds.
+We offer up to 627 data streams divided over the three stations at a temporal resolution of up to 20 seconds.
+Data collection is fully automated and quality-controlled before sending to our database.

 Purpose The data being measured is provided as Open Access data through https://maq-observations.nl/.
 This site is also part of the Ruisdael Observatory, a nationwide observatory for measurements of the atmosphere.